-Richard Cottingham brutally murdered prostitutes he found on the seedy streets of 1970s New York, earning his horrifying place as the American Jack the Ripper.
+Richard Cottingham brutally murdered prostitutes he found on the seedy streets of 1970s New York, earning his horrifying legacy as the Times Square Torso Killer.

 But the question remained: Who was Richard Cottingham?

 Born in the Bronx on Nov.
 25, 1946, Richard Cottingham lived an outwardly normal life.
 He’d spent his childhood in New Jersey, married his wife Janet in 1970, and had three children.
 At the time of his arrest, he was living in New Jersey with his family and spending his days working in New York as a computer operator at Blue Cross Blue Shield Association.

 But there were signs that Richard Cottingham was living a double life.
 He had an apartment in New York City that he told Janet he needed for late nights at work.
 And Richard spent inordinate amounts of time in their basement, where Janet later found womens’ clothing, shoes, and jewelry.

 Richard also had a self-described obsession with bondage and had had numerous extramarital affairs.
 Janet had even filed for divorce in 1979, though she reneged the next year.

 Still, the extent of Richard Cottingham’s crimes shocked New York and New Jersey.
 O’Dell, who’d survived her encounter with the Torso Killer, described how he tortured his victims.